wlaub/vcv/README.md

 Button press synchronizer.

 Updates gate outputs from button presses only on clock edges.

-Click the button to toggle the corresponding gate output on the next clock edge.
-Click it again before the next clock edge to abort.
+Maybe be rising, falling, or both edges.

 When the enable switch isn't activated, the module won't update the outputs.